-- your symptoms fail to improve after two days treatment at home
+- your symptoms fail to improve after two days of treatment at home

 If you are admitted to hospital for treatment, you are likely to receive injections of antibiotics and be kept hydrated and nourished using an intravenous drip (a tube directly connected to your vein).
 Most people start to improve within two to three days.

-In the past, surgery was recommended as a preventative measure for people who had two episodes of diverticulitis as a precuation to prevent complications.
+In the past, surgery was recommended as a preventative measure for people who had two episodes of diverticulitis as a precaution to prevent complications.

-This is no longer the case as studies have found that in most cases risks of serious complications from surgery (estimated to be around one in a 100) usually outweigh the benefits.
+This is no longer the case, as studies have found that in most cases, risks of serious complications from surgery (estimated to be around 1 in 100) usually outweigh the benefits.

 However, there are exceptions to this, such as: